nationalarchives/design-system/src/styles/lists/index.md

 ### Plain card lists

 Cards don’t require an image.
-It could be benificial to use them for a list of pages.
+It could be beneficial to use them for a list of pages.

 {{ example({ group: "components", item: "card", example: "list-plain", html: true, nunjucks: true, showNunjucksOptions: false, size: "xl" }) }}